ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

 Example usage of the ninephase transformation
 *********************************************

-The existing functions offer the possibility to convert ninephase asymmetrical systems into a the stationary reference frame (αβ).
+The existing functions offer the possibility to convert ninephase asymmetrical systems into a stationary reference frame (αβ).
-Afterwards a Park transformation can be applied to transform them into the rotating reference frame.
+Afterward, the Park transformation can be applied to transform them into the rotating reference frame.
 The inverse transformations are also available.
 To use the ninephase transformation, one must create a struct for the natural phase domain values.